-$Note\ 4: Based\ on\ Inyo\ County\ FY\ 22-23\ Recommended\ Budget.\ Mid-term\ and\ long-term\ projections\ increase\ by\ assumed\ inflation\ rates$
+Note 4: Based on Inyo County FY 22-23 Recommended Budget.
+Mid-term and long-term projections increase by assumed inflation rates.

 Note 5: Based on project lists.
 HSIP is a discretionary funding source.
-Additional funds may potentially be available for future
+Additional funds may potentially be available for future projects.

 Note 6: Based on project lists.
 FLAP is a discretionary funding source.
-Additional funds may potentially be available for future project
+Additional funds may potentially be available for future projects.
 Note 7: Based on City of Bishop Adopted FY 2022-23 Budget.